gitikaajain/JS-web_scrapper/README.md

 # JS-web_scrapper
-A webscrapper to get the desired data out of any website.
+A tool that helps to get the desired data out of any website.